What is the $100 part of the donation used for?

 What if there are more than 100 donors?

 We are delighted to report that this has been the case since 2015!
-Which has meant we have been able to make two grants of $100,000.
-In 2021 and 2022 we were excited to make three grants – encourage your friends, family and colleagues to get on board, too!
+Which has meant we have been able to make two or more grants of $100,000.
+We very much encourage your friends, family and colleagues to get on board, too!

-No. The entire $1000 donation must come from one individual.
+No. The entire $1,100 donation must come from one individual/company.
 However, we appreciate matching funds from employers and can use these funds to increase the grant amounts.

-While this IS technically possible, we request that you save the money until you have the full $1000.
+While this IS technically possible because the ACF website enables it, we request that you save the money until you have the full $1,100.
 We ask this in order to keep our administrative costs as low as possible.

 How do you decide who gets the grants?